Universal frame set for rational functions: Proof of Theorem 1

 \section{Proof of Theorem 1}

-Now we are ready to prove our main result in case of simple poles.
+Now we are ready to prove our main result in the case of simple poles.
+Fix $N \in \mathbb{N}$ and $\eps > 0$ from Theorem 1 and fix $N_1 = [2N/\eps]+1$.
 Let us divide the proof into steps. {\bf Step 1}.
-Fix some arbitrarily small $\eps_1 >0$.
-By Theorem \ref{main:crit} it is sufficient to prove that
+By Theorem \ref{main:crit}, it is sufficient to prove that